PR agency Bell Pottinger issued an apology — and it’s horrible.

 Here’s Bell Pottinger’s letter of apology:

-And here’s why I don’t like it:
+And here’s why I don’t like it, part by part:

 “Three months ago, Bell Pottinger announced that it had decided to cease work for Oakbay Capital.
 We had worked for them for a year, following a competitive bid process.”